concilium-labs/concilium/README.md

 ```

 > [!NOTE]
-> Note that this builds a debug version that is **not suitable for running a testnet or mainnet validator**.
+> Note that this builds a debug version.